 While the exact procedures followed by the social worker or court clinician may vary depending on his or her methods and the circumstances of your case, he or she will usually interview you and your ex-spouse.
 The social worker is also likely to interview other family members who are really involved in your life and possibly your children, depending on their ages.
 He or she will investigate your daily routine, your lifestyle and regular habits, the routine of the household and your children’s schedules.
 In addition, the social worker/court clinician might search your cars or home for evidence of any sort of substance abuse, such as empty liquor bottles or credit card statements that show you habitually buy alcohol.

 Keep in mind that the social worker is there to get the facts, so to speak, so he or she may visit your children without your knowledge at school or show up for visits at your home unannounced.
 Refusing to cooperate with the social worker usually damages your case further.
-Your social worker, especially one from CYFD, has the right to talk to your children without you being present and to search your home or car when it comes to your case.
+Your social worker has the right to talk to your children without you being present and to search your home or car when it comes to your case.

 The bottom line

 Naturally, a DUI or DWI charge while you’re in the midst of settling custody will have a negative impact on your situation.
 Many treatment options will have you admit to others that you are an alcoholic or drug addict, and this could unfortunately lead to stigmatization by the social worker investigating you later.